kube-vip/website/content/docs/installation/daemonset.md

 ## kube-vip as HA, Load Balancer, or both

-The functionality of `kube-vip` depends on the flags used to create the static Pod manifest.
+The functionality of `kube-vip` depends on the flags used to create the Daemonset manifest.
 By passing in `--controlplane` we instruct `kube-vip` to provide and advertise a virtual IP to be used by the control plane.
 By passing in `--services` we tell `kube-vip` to provide load balancing for Kubernetes Service resources created inside the cluster.
 With both enabled, `kube-vip` will manage a virtual IP address that is passed through its configuration for a highly available Kubernetes cluster.
 It will also watch Services of type `LoadBalancer` and once their `service.metadata.annotations["kube-vip.io/loadbalancerIPs"]` or `spec.LoadBalancerIP` is updated (typically by a cloud controller, including (optionally) the one provided by kube-vip in [on-prem](/docs/usage/cloud-provider/) scenarios) it will advertise this address using BGP/ARP.
 In this example, we will use both when generating the manifest.

 When in `routing table` mode, `kube-vip` can be configured to not use any kind of leader election.
 In such case every `kube-vip` instance will watch all the configured services and will configure routing if the node kube-vip instance is running on has an endpoint associated with the service.
 To achieve this, both `leaderElection` and `servicesElection` flags should *not* be set.